Alberta Food Rescue and Distribution

 SHREDDING THE MENTAL HEALTH STIGMA

 Providing a safe, inclusive, and fair organization.
 Building relationships and dignity by respect and consistency with the communities we serve.
-Incorporating professional relationships to support all Albertans, regardless of history, culture, language, sexual orientation, and gender identity, including body image or other barriers individuals may have.
+Incorporating professional relationships to support all Albertans, regardless of history, culture, language, persons of vulnerabilities and minorities within the community

 SHREDDING THE MENTAL HEALTH STIGMA and mental health vulnerabilities in life skill education, Basic life needs, housing, persons without residence, Hygiene, strategies, coping tools, social development and mental health strategies and supports Vocabulary and advocacy .